-Is your iOS device secure?
+Is your iOS device secure and protecting your privacy?

 iPhones and iPads are susceptible to many privacy and security threats.
 Making matters worse are applications that act like giant data vacuum cleaners – quietly suck up as much of your data as possible.
 Private data is collected and sent back to the parent company for analysis, storage and sale to third parties (browsing history, social media activity, physical locations, contacts, messages, etc.).

 There’s also a growing security and privacy app industry.
 Unfortunately many of these apps are dangerous and invasive – such as free ad blockers that sell your data and partner with advertisers.
 There are also many free VPN (virtual private network) apps that contain malware, tracking, and other privacy threats – see the free VPN guide and the VPN Warning List for more information on these dangers.

 But not to worry – there are good solutions that do not involve downloading a bunch of shady privacy apps.